szego/SE-CommentPreview/README.md

 #### Known issues
 - Does not work on Firefox.
 - The preview renders a wider variety of markdown than Stack Exchange allows in comments.
-    - Workaround: don't use Markdown in comments that isn't allowed.
+    - *Workaround:* Don't use Markdown in comments that isn't allowed.
 - Sometimes misses the last character or two when typing.
-    - Workaround: type another character and it should catch up.
+    - *Workaround:* Type another character and it should catch up.

 #### Wishlist
 - Figure out how to get it working in Firefox.